CommunityBuilt/HuskyCrates-Sponge/README.md

-                chance=50 # The chance, out of 100, that this item will be drawn. command="give %p minecraft:diamond 10" # A command to run on picking this item. id="minecraft:diamond" # The id of the item we're using name="Diamond Box" # A name
+                chance=50 # The chance, out of 100, that this item will be drawn. command="give %p minecraft:diamond 10" # A command to run on picking this item. id="minecraft:diamond" # The id of the item we're using meta=0 #If there is meta on your item this is a good option to use it! name="Diamond Box" # A name
             },
             {